aws-samples/aws-serverless-workshops/MultiRegion/2_UI/README.md

 Take note of the values for each of these, you will need them in the next steps.

-TODO: instructions to point CloudFront to S3 (UI) origin (Note: UI code not yet deployed to S3 ).
-Facebook now requires https origins when calling hosted auth dialog.
-You will use CloudFronts https endpoint as input to next step - creating your facebook app.

 </details>

 ## 2. Set Up A CloudFront Distribution and Point at the S3 Bucket